 Elder Law Newsletter

-Claiming a Federal Tax Credit for the Elderly Person and Disabled
+Federal Tax Help for the Elderly and Disabled

 There are numerous laws and programs that benefit elderly taxpayers on local, state and national levels.
 Among them is a direct federal tax credit for elderly and disabled taxpayers.
 This particular tax credit includes a provision that allows one who supports an elderly person to claim him as a dependent, but this article focuses on the provisions that directly benefit the elderly and disabled.